SMZ-Med 454This page contains information on SMZ-Med 454 for veterinary use.

 RESIDUE WARNINGS: Do not medicate chickens or turkeys producing eggs for human consumption.
 To avoid drug residues in edible flesh withdraw medication from chickens and turkeys ten (10) days prior to slaughter for food.

 Treated cattle must not be slaughtered for at least ten (10) days after the last dose.
 Exceeding five (5) consecutive days of treatment may cause violative tissue residue to remain beyond the withdrawal time.
 Do not use in calves under one (1) month of age or calves being fed an all-milk diet.
 Use in these classes of calves may cause violative residues to remain beyond the withdrawal time.
 Do not use in female dairy cattle 20 months of age or older.
 Use of sulfamethazine in this class of cattle may cause milk residues.

 Withdraw medication from swine fifteen (15) days prior to slaughter for food.

-In Drinking Water: Add the required dose given above to that amount of water that will be consumed in one day; consumption should be carefully checked.
-Factors such as temperature, humidity and disease will cause variable fluid intake.
-As a generalization, the above animals will consume approximately 1 gallon per 100 lb body weight per day.
+In Drinking Water: Add the required dose listed above to that amount of water that will be consumed in one day; consumption should be carefully checked.
+Factors such as temperature, humidity, and disease will cause variable fluid intake.
+As a generalization, the animals listed above will consume approximately 1 gallon per 100 lb body weight per day.

 As a Drench: Dilute the proper dose of stock solution, and drench or administer with dose syringe.